-The asanas are physical body shapes that create boundaries for the energy of our beings.
+The asanas are physical postures that create boundaries for the energy of our beings.
 They have names, characteristics, and properties, which enhance one's health and well-being.
 When you are new to yoga, the practice is mainly physical, involving muscles, bones, and joints.
 You do it for health of the body, and maybe to relieve stress.
-Your teacher introduces you to postures.
-So there will be instructions to stand in a certain way, align the feet, ankles, knees, trunk, shoulders, and head in a specific manner.
+Your teacher introduces you to postures through physical instructions.
+This might be to stand in a certain way, or to align the feet, ankles, knees, trunk, shoulders, and head in a specific manner.
 You will be instructed to press here and extend there, and feel the resulting experience, breathing normally.
 In this way we take you on a guided tour inside your embodiment.

 Asana practice is both vigorous and mentally quieting.
 The more you practice, the more there is ease and familiarity with the postures and their characterstics.
 Gradually you penetrate the inner body, and watch the movements of the mind.
 With constant practice you learn to quite the thought waves, called vrttis, and experience a blissful state.
 We the teachers are well versed on this journey inward.
 We give you some pretty good hints of the hidden gems you might find.
 And how to work with the obstacles you might encounter.

 We have also learned from all this practice what invites injury and what promotes healing.
 That is why we are serious about teaching you proper alignment of joints and muscles.
 We want you to have an experience that will extend you, heal you, and bring you mental stability and serenity--day after day, year after year, decade after decade.

 The Iyengar family in Pune – B.K.S.
 Iyengar, Prashant, Geeta, and Abijata – propogates this tradition at the Institute in Pune, India.
-Pauline Schloesser, owner of Alcove Yoga, has been to Pune several times and studied with the Iyengars, and continues her studies with Advanced Iyengar teachers in the U.S.
+Pauline Schloesser, owner and Director of Alcove Yoga, has been to Pune several times and studied with the Iyengars, and continues her studies with Advanced Iyengar teachers in the U.S.